Politics Of The European Union POLITIC4020

 Entry to Honours Politics requires a grade point average of 12 (Grade C) over Politics 2A and Politics 2B as a first attempt.

-For the simulation exercise each student will have to prepare a brief position paper, meet in groups and craft a group presentation based on a discussion that builds on their individual position papers.
-10% of the grade will be based on the individual paper position.
+For the simulation exercise each student will have to prepare a brief report/position paper of 500 words, meet in groups and craft a group presentation based on a discussion that builds on their individual position papers.
+10% of the grade will be based on the individual report/position paper

 Intended Learning Outcomes of Course